Uncover the best things to do in Asheville with kids, including outdoor activities, museums, and farms. Meet a dinosaur, zipline, and sit in a plane.

 What are your favorite things to do with kids in Asheville, NC?

-What are the best kids’ activities in Asheville that your family loves?
+What kid-friendly Asheville activities do you love?
 Do you have any Asheville family traditions?
 Let us know in the comments.